exercism/go/exercises/concept/election-day/.docs/instructions.md

 One of the first things that the new voting system needs is a vote counter.
 This counter is a way to keep track of the votes a particular candidate has.

-Create a function `NewVoteCounter` that accepts the number of initial votes for a candidate and returns a pointer refering to an `int`, initialized with the given number of intial votes.
+Create a function `NewVoteCounter` that accepts the number of initial votes for a candidate and returns a pointer referring to an `int`, initialized with the given number of initial votes.

 ```go
 var initialVotes int